-Although all-porcelain crowns are strong, there are many circumstances when a porcelain fused to metal (PFM) version is a better choice.
-The PFM is often used when destructive night grinding is a problem or when long span bridges are needed.
+Although all-porcelain crowns are strong, there are many circumstances when a PFM version is a better choice.
+The PFM crown is stronger and more versitile in many clincal situations.
+It is often used when destructive night grinding is a problem or when long span bridges are needed.
+This type of crown can take more chewing force than laa porcelain versions.
 The longevity and esthetics of these restorations can vary significantly depending on the quality level of the dentist and laboratory technician team that makes it.
-Absolutely fabulous esthetic results can be achieved with PFMs if your dentist works with a true ceramic artist.
+Absolutely fabulous esthetic results can be achieved with PFM crowns if your dentist works with a true ceramic artist.

 Depending on what market niche your dentist operates in determines what your porcelain-on-metal restoration will look like.
 The average American dentist will contract with a laboratory to construct a PFM for about $155.
-This cost is usually hidden and rolled into the fee for service that the dentist charges the patient.
+This cost is usually hidden and rolled into the fee for service that the dentist charges you.
 An average crown will have a medium quality ceramic fused or baked over a base metal (non-precious alloy or low noble) coping.
 It will approximate the shape and coloration of a natural tooth.
 The dark metallic coping will be exposed at the margin or edge yielding a dark or black line at gum.
 For $60 more, the dentist could request a “porcelain-butt-joint-margin” so if or when the gum receeds, an exposed metal margin will not appear.
 Because all the lab costs are rolled into the price of the service, patients are rarely informed of what their dentist is selecting and prescribing for them.
 An inexpensive dental office might pay as little as $35 as a total fee for a mass production laboratory which is often offshore to make your restoration.
 At this level of quality, the coping will be an inexpensive non-precious alloy and the ceramic will be more opaque.
 Cheaper alloy does not cast well and will not fit as intimately and has less biocompatibility.
 Dr. Fondriest uses 14+ carat gold alloys (high-noble alloys primarily containing gold, platinum, palladium) under the veneering ceramic of his restorations.
 High carat gold’s warm color is easier to mask with the ceramic layers and less tooth reduction is required to make it attractive.
 High noble gold alloys will cast better producing a much better marginal fit and it is far more biocompatible.
-High quality laboratories charge the dentist over $500 for a PFM but if the your particular case has complexity or many teeth are being done at the same time the laboratory costs to the dentist can rise to $1000 for each restoration.
+High quality laboratories charge the dentist over $600 for a PFM but if your particular case has complexity or many teeth are being done at the same time the laboratory costs to the dentist can rise to $1500 for each restoration.
 At this level of quality, PFMs can mimic nature’s beauty.